 While one tester was hanging in a harness up on the wall working through some hard moves, another was sitting in the dirt working on school work (#roadschooling), looking for a cave in the talus or a Hueco to climb into.
-The Ophir was one of the more comfortable harnesses in these scenarios.
+The Ophir was one of the more comfortable sit harnesses in these scenarios.
 The leg and waist padding is rigid enough to disperse weight when hanging but soft enough to be comfortable around the base as well.
 We loaded up the gear loops with heavy cams and draws when cleaning long pitches, and the harness still sat well on the hips.
 It remained comfortable for hanging at the belay while sorting gear and preparing for a lower.

-On that same note, the gear loops also end up being located in accessible locations in contrast to the ill-fitting Black Diamond Momentum, with its single waist adjustment that gets offset for almost all sized kids.
-The said gear loops are also large and stand off the hips well, allowing for smooth clipping.
+On that same note, the gear loops sit square on the hips in easily accessible locations in contrast to the ill-fitting Black Diamond Momentum, which has a single waist adjustment that gets offset almost no matter the size of the child.
+The gear loops are also large and stand off the hips well, allowing for smooth clipping and unclipping.

 A lot of new climbers will clip their chalk bag to a gear loop or haul loop.
 This is rarely a good place for it since it rides too low, almost out of reach or off to one side.
-We usually recommend using a belt, so it rides higher; however, the chalk bag clip point on the back of the harness is high enough to position the chalk bag in a good location.
+We usually recommend using a chalk bag belt, so it rides higher; however, the chalk bag clip point on the back of this harness is high enough to position the chalk bag in a decent location.
 Dual webbing construction in the leg loops and waist belt spread the forces well and have breathable perforated foam panels that add more breathability than expected.
 Rear elastic risers have an easy-to-use adjustment buckle that does a good job of keeping the leg loops in place.

 Mammut added extra abrasion protection at tie-in loops, and the belay ring has an internal red wear indicator that, after years of use, will alert the user that it's time for retirement.

-The two gear loops are large; combined, they will hold up to 18 draws, so budding sport climbers won't be restricted by space for racking gear, and the belay loop is large and easy to belay from.
+The two gear loops are large; combined, they can hold up to 18 draws, so budding sport climbers won't be restricted by space for racking gear, and the belay loop is large and easy to belay from.

 The price compared to the function and performance of this harness give it a great value.
 It does everything the others do, and much more in many cases.
 It's around the same price as the other sit harnesses in the test, many of which have some significant shortcomings, but it is hard to find an area in which this harness suffers or performs poorly.
 The Black Diamond Momentum for instance, while may have a slightly more comfortable standing comfort rating, has issues with fit due to the single waist belt buckle (that tends to put the harness off-center).
-The Petzl Macchu, while it has a great design for all kinds of climbing, doesn't have the comfort that this one does.
+The Petzl Macchu, while it has a great design for all kinds of climbing, doesn't quite have the comfort that this one does.

-On first impression, the Ophir didn't blow us away.
-It seemed basic and like nothing special, but after digging in a little, we started to appreciate everything it offers.
-It has tons of useful features that make it the best overall sit harness in our test, perfect for any kid regardless of how experienced they are or what their goals may be.
+This harness is a great all-around/sport harness.
+It works great for general use, but it comes into its own when supporting a kid who is exploring his or her possibilities within climbing.
+It makes a great harness for kids hangdogging their latest top rope project or leading their hardest redpoint to date.
+It has tons of useful features that make it one of the best overall sit harnesses in our test, perfect for any kid regardless of how experienced they are or what their goals may be.
 Not only does it have features that the climber can appreciate, but it also has safety features that give peace of mind to the adults in the room (or canyon, or valley, or creek).